curillaenator/estate/README.md

 Watch app - https://curillaenator.github.io/estate/

-...or run this app localy:
+...or run this app locally:

-In the project directory do
+in the project directory do

 ### `npm install`